Frequently Asked Questions

 Montessori classrooms don’t look like regular classrooms.
 Where are the rows of desks?
 Where does the teacher stand?

-The different arrangement of a Montessori classroom mirrors the Montessori method's differences from traditional education.
-Rather than putting the teacher at the focal point of the class, with children dependent on her for information and activity, the classroom shows a literally child-centered approach.
-Children work at tables or on floor mats where they can spread out their materials, and the teacher circulates about the room, giving lessons or resolving issues as they arise.
+Rather than placing the teacher at the center of the classroom, with children dependent on her for instruction and activities, this approach is truly child-centered.
+Children work at tables or on floor mats, where they can spread out their materials, while the teacher circulates around the room, offering lessons or addressing issues as they arise.

 -